click to follow on Facebook

 A public mural will be installed in each of West Virginia’s 55 counties as part of the America250 Mural Project, a statewide initiative supported by the West Virginia Department of Tourism and the National Endowment for the Arts (NEA).
 This project will celebrate America’s 250th anniversary by showcasing the rich history, culture, and

-future of our communitie
+future of our communities.

 PROJECT OVERVIEW